 Council Representatives Overview

 The Graduate Student Council utilizes a representative structure to understand the needs of the graduate student population at MIT.
-GSC Representatives are voting members of the GSC General Council, and these representatives include:
+GSC Representatives (aka reps) are voting members of the GSC General Council.

 How to Become a Representative

 This overview is also available in pdf format.